What Is A Business Rules Engine In Lending?

 Why Legacy Lending Systems Start Breaking

+Most lenders encounter the same operational symptoms regardless of technology stack.
 Policy changes become slow.
 Decision logic becomes fragmented.
 Experimentation becomes risky.
 Engineering teams become deployment pipelines for underwriting updates.

 | Legacy Pattern | Operational Consequence | Modern Alternative |